Logiqx/tech-docs/Environments/Containers/Docker/Windows.md

 ## Linux Containers on Windows

-Linux Containers on Windows (LCOW) is an experimental feature in Docker for Windows.
+Linux Containers on Windows (LCOW) has been an experimental feature in Docker for Windows.

-Until some of the issues with it have been fixed, I will continue to run traditional Linux containers.
+However, I ran into some issues such as inability to stop Linux containers so I stuck to traditional Linux containers.

+Since Docker for Windows (2.2.0.0 / 2.3.0.2) has integration with WSL2, I no longer have a specific use for LCOW.

 I've made some notes on my experiences with [LCOW](LCOW.md).